 Themes and Plugins

-Cap Web Solutions uses a variety of free and premium themes and plugins to create the websites for clients.
+Cap Web Solutions uses a variety of free and premium themes and plugins to create websites for clients.
 But here are a few of the ones that I couldn’t live without either on my own sites or those I develop for others.

 Contact Form 7 – Contact Form 7 can manage multiple contact forms, plus you can customize the form and the mail contents flexibly with simple HTML.